 In this section, "NRG" refers to NRG Energy, Inc. together with its consolidated subsidiaries, and "Texas Genco" refers to Texas Genco LLC, together with its consolidated subsidiaries.
 On September 30, 2005, NRG entered into a definitive agreement to acquire Texas Genco.
 "We," "our," "us," the "combined company" and the "Company" refer to NRG and Texas Genco on a combined basis, together with their consolidated subsidiaries, after giving pro forma effect to the completion of the Acquisition and the Financing Transactions.
 The terms "MW" and "MWh" refer to megawatts and megawatt-hours.
 The megawatt figures provided represent nominal summer net megawatt capacity of power generated as adjusted for the combined company's ownership position excluding capacity from inactive/mothballed units as of September 30, 2005.
 NRG has previously shown gross MWs when presenting its operations.
 Capacity is tested following standard industry practices.
 The combined company's numbers denote saleable MWs net of internal/parasitic load.
-The term "expected annual baseload generation" refers to the net baseload capacity limited by and MWh figures and other operational figures related to the combined company only give pro forma effect to the Acquisition and the Financing Transactions.
+The term "expected annual baseload generation" refers to the net baseload capacity limited by economic factors (relationship between cost of generation and market price) and reliability factors (scheduled and unplanned outages).
+The MW and MWh figures and other operational figures related to the combined company only give pro forma effect to the Acquisition and the Financing Transactions.